innashpota/blog/README.md

 ##Web application that allows to write articles in blog.

 The application is based on Servlets, JSP, JDBC, HTML + CSS and LOG4J as a logging system.
+The code is covered with unit tests using JUnit and Mockito.

 ## Environment Setup